sensu/sensu-docs/content/sensu-go/6.7/operations/monitor-sensu/monitor-sensu-with-sensu.md

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Monitor your Sensu backend instances